 8. Myth of her beauty

 Cleopatra is frequently shown in art and movies as an exquisite seductress.
 However, there is information that she wasn’t quite as physically attractive as some of you may believe.
 Her profile appears on ancient Egyptian currencies, and that she had a masculine face and a chiselled chin.
 Queen Cleopatra is said to have fought hard to maintain control over how she was viewed by the people.
 Her depiction on Egyptian currencies was a method for her to look more manly, defining her strength and right to govern.

 9. Cleopatra was a brilliant and intelligent woman

 Though we may not know how gorgeous Cleopatra was, there seems to be one thing we do know about her: she was extremely bright and clever.

-Despite Roman disinformation portraying her as just a lustful seductress, Cleopatra is said to have been a linguist who spoke at least twelve languages.
+Despite Roman disinformation portraying her as just a lustful seductress, Cleopatra is said to have been a linguist.
+She spoke at least twelve languages.
 She studied physics, math, philosophy, and public speaking.

-Cleopatra was a scholar and a philosophical, as per the Arab scholar Al-Masudi (896–956 CE), who “raised up the rankings of intellectuals and relished their company.”
+According to the Arab scholar Al-Masudi (896–956 CE), Cleopatra was a scholar and a philosopher.
+He noted that she “raised up the rankings of intellectuals and relished their company.”
 He further stated she published books on medication, charm, and beautification.
 She recommended cures for loss of hair and flaking in a piece titled Cosmetics.

 10. Her death is a mystery